Shubhampreet98/personalizedspotify1/README.md

 # personalizedspotify
 # Spotify Connected App

-End product of the "Build a Spotify Connected App" newline course
+End product is the "Build a Spotify Connected App".
+To login use this demo username - shubhampreetsingh98@gmail.com and password - Sukhdeep@123.

 ## Local Installation & Set Up